1:00 pm US Eastern Time

 Although the data are relatively new, the impacts of agricultural chemicals on children's health and development was a core concern of Ms. Carson.
 While there have been improvements in pesticide regulation and use, this report documents there is still much to accomplish in order to protect this and future generations.

-On this call Emily Marquez, PhD, Staff Scientist at the Pesticide Action Network discussed the highlights and findings of the new report and Bruce Lanphear, MD, MPH, Senior Scientist a the Child and Family Research Institute at the British Columbia Children’s Hospital and Professor of Health Sciences at Simon Fraser University discussed the impact of pesticide exposures during pregnancy and early childhood development.
+On this call Emily Marquez, PhD, staff scientist at the Pesticide Action Network, discussed the highlights and findings of the new report and Bruce Lanphear, MD, MPH, senior scientist at the Child and Family Research Institute at the British Columbia Children’s Hospital and Professor of Health Sciences at Simon Fraser University, discussed the impact of pesticide exposures during pregnancy and early childhood development.

 Bruce Lanphear, MD, MPH, is a senior scientist at the Child & Family Research Institute, BC Children's Hospital and professor in the Faculty of Health Sciences at Simon Fraser University in Vancouver, British Columbia.
 The goal of his research is to prevent common diseases and disabilities in children, such as asthma and ADHD.
 To quantify the contribution of risk factors, he tests various ways to measure children's exposures to environmental toxicants using novel biomarkers measured during pregnancy and early childhood.
 Dr. Lanphear also designs experimental trials to test the efficacy of reducing children's exposures to environmental hazards on asthma symptoms and behavioral problems.